 - Dan Ellis, Director of People

-- Rob Mackintosh, Director of Finance, Estates and Procurement
+- Rob Mackintosh, Director of Finance and Governance

 - James Vincent, Director of Digital, Data and Technology